Project Leader vs Project Manager

 Project Manager:

-Project managers may possess technical knowledge to varying degrees but primarily rely on their project planning and management skills.
+Project managers may possess the technical knowledge to varying degrees but primarily rely on their project planning and management skills.
 They coordinate with subject matter experts and ensure the involvement of technical specialists to address the intricacies of the project's technical aspects.
 The manager's role is to facilitate the integration of technical expertise into the project's overarching structure.

 Project Leader: